jacksonllee/pycantonese/README.rst

 The latest code under development is available on Github at `pycantonese/pycantonese <https://github.com/pycantonese/pycantonese>`_.
-To obtain this version for experimental features or for development:
+To obtain this version for experimental features or for development (the version number has the "-dev" suffix if features/fixes not found in the latest official release through pip are present):

 .. code-block:: bash